 “Independent board leadership will serve to improve investor confidence in the stewardship of the company,” Standard Life Investments, which owns 0.6 percent of BSkyB and 0.5 percent of News Corp., said in a statement today, adding that it welcomes Murdoch’s resignation.

-Murdoch resigned from the board of GlaxoSmithKline Plc (GSK) in January, stepped down as executive chairman of News Corp.’s U.K. unit News International in February and left the board of auction house Sotheby’s (BID) in March.
+Murdoch resigned from the board of GlaxoSmithKline Plc (GSK) in January, stepped down as executive chairman of News Corp.’s U.K. unit News International in February and left the board of auction house Sotheby’s (BID:US) in March.

 James Murdoch joined News Corp. in 1996 after dropping out of Harvard University and starting a hip-hop recording label.
 In 2000, he was sent by his father to Asia, where he became CEO of News Corp.’s money-losing Star television businesses in Asia.
 He was based in Hong Kong, and spent much of his time in India, developing the nascent pay-TV market there.

 On March 14, Murdoch told the lawmakers he should have dug deeper to uncover the phone hacking at the company’s U.K. unit.

 “I could have asked more questions, requested more documents and taken a more challenging and skeptical view of what I was told,” Murdoch said.

 Murdoch told lawmakers in November that News of the World Editor Colin Myler failed to tell him in 2008 that phone hacking at the now-defunct tabloid was common.
 Myler and the newspaper’s lawyer Tom Crone have repeatedly insisted that they discussed evidence with Murdoch and that they told Murdoch in 2008 about an e-mail that showed phone-hacking was more widespread than initially assumed.